-The Company completed its tax assessments for domestic issues with the Canadian tax authorities for the years through 2003, and for international tax considerations for years through 1998.
+The Company completed its tax assessments with the Canadian tax authorities for the years through 2003.
 The Company's tax provision was adequate to satisfy these assessments.
-The Company remains subject to examination by the Canadian tax authorities for domestic issues for years 2004 and onward and for international issues for year 1999 and onward.
+The Company remains subject to examination by the Canadian tax authorities for years 2004 and onward.
 The Company believes that its tax provision is adequate to satisfy any assessments resulting from examinations related to these years.